Szwochm/OSCP-Prep/eCCPT Networking/README.md

+##12/16/2022
+## Windows Security
+###Windows LM
+Take password, convert to uppercase.
+Pad with 0s until 14 bytes.
+Split in half.
+Add 1 parity byte to both.
+Encrypt using DES protocol on each 8 Byte segment using key phrase KGS!@#$%

 ## 12/14/2022

 Learning about Windows LM authentication.
 This uses DES.
 Going to dive into DES as I have seen it mentioned many times (Triple Des isn't banned until 2023) but I still only vaguely know about it.